anamhaubert/projects-and-studies/README.md

 # projects-and-studies

-Welcome to Projects and Studies, your one-stop destination for a diverse collection of projects, both academic and personal, as well as a wealth of educational resources and studies.
+Welcome to Projects and Studies, your one-stop destination for a diverse collection of projects, both academic and personal, as well as studies.
 This repository serves as a digital archive of my journey through learning, exploration, and creativity.

 What You'll Find Here: